 Nashville Chalk Fest

-This will be the third annual Nashville Chalk Fest event benefiting the Vanderbilt Bill Wilkerson Center Department of Hearing and Speech Sciences.
+This will be the fourth annual Nashville Chalk Fest event benefiting the Vanderbilt Bill Wilkerson Center Department of Hearing and Speech Sciences.
 All net proceeds will benefit most significantly the Preschool for Children with Autism and the Mama Lere Hearing School as well as other hearing and speech programs.

 Vanderbilt Department of Hearing and Speech Sciences offer a variety of audiology and speech services to patients.